 I pass the Bait Meir and Shoresh exit.
 The road is leveled, and traffic flows faster.
 I see no accidents or other issues that could explain the traffic back up.
 Must be the overwhelming number of pilgrims today.
 Heavy tractor trailers, busses, and countless passenger cars.
 The narrow lanes are tight with drivers competing to enter the city.
 It is the third night of Hanukkah.
 Hanukkiyot lights twinkle in the windows of homes in Neve Eliezer to the left.
 On the right, a dark canyon rests, like a giant pool of dark ink.
 I have passed the midpoint of my trip.
 I succumb to the probability that I may not reach my destination on time.

 It is a few minutes past seven, and I enter the city.
 The traffic snake passes under the Chords Bridge, and by Binyanei Hauma – Jerusalem’s International Convention Center.
-I continues downhill through the festively lit neighborhoods.
+I continue downhill through the festively lit neighborhoods.
 The Cinematheque is located a walking distance from the Old City walls and the Tower of David, across the city from where I am.
-I will need to find a parking spot in an area that sees tourist activity almost twenty four hours a day.
+I will need to find a parking spot in an area that sees tourist activity almost twenty-four hours a day.
 More red lights ahead and I decide to bypass the busy city center.
-I navigate by general direction and soon find myself in unfamiliar area.
+I navigate by general direction and soon find myself in an unfamiliar area.
 I pull over and roll down my window.
 The first pedestrian apologizes for not being familiar with the area, but the next one is more helpful.
 He quickly suggests a route.
 I thank him and follow his advice, but after a few minutes a sinking feeling is growing inside me.
 I pull over again to ask for directions.
 A couple rolls their eyes politely at me and sends me back in the direction I came from.
 Their directions are solid, and in minutes I am near my destination.
 The Old City walls glow in the yellow night lights.
 A clear and cool December evening rests upon the beautiful city.
 People dressed in warm coats walk the scenic boardwalk.
 I find a parking spot almost immediately, and quickly descend the wide stairs toward the Cinematheque entrance.
-The theatre is packed, and I sink myself to a seat in the middle of the auditorium just, as the director of the movie takes to the stage and taps the microphone.
+The theater is packed, and I sink myself into a seat in the middle of the auditorium just, as the director of the movie takes to the stage and taps the microphone.
 The movie is a documentary of a struggling dairy farm in the Negev, and can be interpreted as an analogy to life in the Israeli microcosms.
 I think of my afternoon, my three plus hour commute, and write down a few notes.
 I may write a story about it sometime.

 December 22, 2011